sharkdp/hyperfine/README.md

 * Statistical analysis across multiple runs
 * Support for arbitrary shell commands
-* Visual indication of the benchmark progress
+* Constant feedback about the benchmark progress and current estimates
-* Warmup runs that are executed before the actual benchmark
+* Warmup runs can be executed before the actual benchmark

 ## Installation

-Hyperfine can be install via [cargo](https://doc.rust-lang.org/cargo/):
+Hyperfine can be installed via [cargo](https://doc.rust-lang.org/cargo/):
 ```
 cargo install hyperfine
 ```